PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

   <strong>Figure 1.
 Path from gene expression and gene sets to an Enrichment Map.</strong>
 </div>

-We next describe how to transform this expression data into a list of genes ranked according to a function of the P-value for differential expression (i.e. 'rank metric'): Those at the 'top' of the list are up-regulated in 'mesenchymal' subtypes and those at the 'bottom' are up-regulated in 'immunoreactive' (Table 1).
+We then described how to transform expression data into a list of genes ranked according to a function of the P-value for differential expression (i.e. 'rank metric'): Those at the 'top' of the list are up-regulated in 'mesenchymal' subtypes and those at the 'bottom' are up-regulated in 'immunoreactive' (Table 1).

 **Table 1.
 Ranked gene list**